kheller18/data-structures-algorithms/questions/React.md

        + For updating the state, we need to first bind the addStudent function to this.
 Only then, we will be able to use the setState function which is used to update the state.

 8. What is the virtual DOM?
 How does React use the virtual DOM to render the UI?
-   + As stated by the React team, virtual DOM is a concept where a virtual representation of the real DOM is kept inside the memory and is synced with the real DOM by a library such as ReactDOM.
+   + `Virtual DOM`: a concept where a virtual representation of the real DOM is kept inside the memory and is synced with the real DOM by a library such as ReactDOM.
    ![dom](../images/React/dom.png)
    + DOM manipulation is an integral part of any web application, but DOM manipulation is quite slow when compared to other operations in JavaScript.
 The efficiency of the application gets affected when several DOM manipulations are being done.
 Most JavaScript frameworks update the entire DOM even when a small part of the DOM changes.
    + For example, consider a list that is being rendered inside the DOM.
 If one of the items in the list changes, the entire list gets rendered again instead of just rendering the item that was changed/updated.
 This is called inefficient updating.